-- 1.3.1 The proposed development will see the erection of a new two storey residential building and associated parking and landscaping. - 1.3.2 Drawing PH2 located in Appendix A shows the proposed site plan.
+- 1.3.1 The proposed development will see the erection of a new two storey residential building with habitable basement space and associated parking and landscaping.

+- 1.3.2 Drawing PH2 located in Appendix A shows the proposed site plan.